Skip to primary content

 Redefining Roles, Not Eliminating Them

 The most damaging narrative in AI adoption is displacement.
-When teams believe that AI is being deployed to replace them, resistance is not a change management problem—it is a survival response.
-And in most enterprise contexts, the displacement narrative is not even accurate.
-The vast majority of AI deployments augment human capability rather than replace human headcount.
+When teams believe AI is deployed to replace them, resistance is a survival response, not a change management problem.

-This work is detailed and time-consuming.
-It is also indispensable.
-Teams that understand their evolved role and see a clear professional future in the AI-augmented organization become the system's strongest advocates.
-Teams that are left to imagine the worst become its most effective opponents.
+Teams understanding their evolved role and seeing a clear professional future become the system's strongest advocates.
+Teams left to imagine the worst become its most effective opponents.

 Communication Strategies That Work